wso2/docs-open-banking/en/docs/develop/gateway-error-handling.md

 !!! note

-    The `OBDefaultErrorHandler` that is configured in the API Manager accelerator contains all the necessary error handling implementations.
-You can refer to the `OBDefaultErrorHandler` class as a template.
+    The `OBDefaultErrorHandler` class that is configured in the API Manager accelerator contains all the necessary error handling implementations.
+You can refer to the following `OBDefaultErrorHandler` class as a template.

     `com.wso2.openbanking.accelerator.gateway.executor.impl.error.handler.OBDefaultErrorHandler`